sitespeedio/sitespeed.io/docs/examples/index.md

 ## sitespeed.io

 Sitespeed.io uses Browsertime, the Coach and PageXray to collect and generate the result, so looking at result pages from sitespeed.io will give you a idea of what you can get from all tools.
-Analyzing two pages using Chrome looks like this:
+Analysing two pages using Chrome looks like this:

 ~~~bash
 docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} -b chrome --chrome.timeline https://en.wikipedia.org/wiki/Main_Page https://en.wikipedia.org/wiki/Barack_Obama